Stan Tscherenkow

 Owner dependence

-How much of the business stops working when the owner leaves the room.
+How much of the business stops working when the owner steps away or becomes unavailable.
 Measurable across five axes.

 Structural pattern